sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gvfs-fuse</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : FUSE support for gvfs
+Short desc    : FUSE support for gvfs
 URL          : https://wiki.gnome.org/Projects/gvfs
-Лицензия     : GPLv3 and LGPLv2+ and BSD and MPLv2.0
+License      : GPLv3 and LGPLv2+ and BSD and MPLv2.0
-Описание     : This package provides support for applications not using gio
+Descript     : This package provides support for applications not using gio
              : to access the gvfs filesystems.
 ```